riacataquian/learn-go-with-tests/README.md

     - Demonstrates _mocking_ in tests.
     - Favor testing behaviour over implementation.
 - [Concurrency](https://github.com/riacataquian/learn-go-with-tests/tree/master/concurrency)
+    - Performing mocks in tests for a better controlled and faster execution.
     - `goroutines` as the basic unit of concurrency in Go.
     - Use of anonymous functions.
     - `go` keyword which accepts a function then execute it in another process.